MLC Admission Requirements

 Chances of getting into Martin Luther College

 How hard is it to get into MLC and can I get accepted?
-The school has a 71% acceptance rate ranking it #26 in Minnesota for lowest rate of acceptance.
-Last year, 209 out of 296 applicants were admitted making MLC a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 37 percent.
+The school has a 89% acceptance rate ranking it #34 in Minnesota for lowest rate of acceptance.
+Last year, 241 out of 270 applicants were admitted making Martin Luther College an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 44 percent.
 Martin Luther College typically accepts and attracts "B+" average high school students.
-Of those applicants who were admitted, 88% chose to enroll.
+Of those applicants who were admitted, 81% chose to enroll.
 This indicates that admission to the school is highly desirable and it may be a primary choice for many students.
 Most incoming freshmen graduated in the top half of their high school class.

 Sponsored by Cappex